JUSTRUDYan/JUSTRUDYan/README.md

 I will try to write a poem about myself as Taras Shevchenko, in my broken English.

-What you need to know about me : I'm Anton, 3 years old and i from Ukrain 🇺🇦.
+What you need to know about me : I'm Anton, 3 years old and i from Ukraine 🇺🇦.
 //I also hate to read the morning news ‘cause it always makes me sad, you know, many people died because of russian invasion.
 Please, support Ukraine!//

 I start coding at 10 o'clock and compleat after 15 minuts, because my brain suck's.